Milú Vargas: Career

 In the 1990 elections, Vargas was elected to the National Assembly as an alternate and was appointed as the Ministry of Health's legal advisor.
 That year, her husband died and she founded the Carlos Núñez Téllez Center for Constitutional Rights in 1991, serving as its president.
 The center advocates for the rights of women, and advocates for greater decentralization and democratization of government.
-They also focus on instances where the constitution may be in conflict or violating international human rights treaties.
-In 1992, she and others from the Center for Constitutional Rights began working on the reform of the statues dealing with rape and sodomy in Nicaragua, as part of the Commission on Women, Youth, Children and the Family established across party lines by the administration of President Violeta Chamorro.
+It also focuses on instances where the constitution may be in conflict or violating international human rights treaties.
+In 1992, she and others from the Center for Constitutional Rights began working on the reform of the statutes dealing with rape and sodomy in Nicaragua, as part of the Commission on Women, Youth, Children and the Family established across party lines by the administration of President Violeta Chamorro.

-The goals of Vargas and the other women were to broaden the definition of rape, increase the penalties for the crime, legalize abortion for rape victims and delete the penalties for consensual sodomy from the legal code.
+The goals of Vargas and the other women were to broaden the definition of rape, increase the penalties for the crime, decriminalize abortion for rape victims and delete the penalties for consensual sodomy from the legal code.
 Vargas believed in equal rights for men and women and said that the anti-sodomy law violated her own personal freedoms.
 In her proposed reforms to the sexual statutes, Vargas insisted that there be recognition that both men and women could be perpetrators or victims of sexual crimes.
 Heated debate followed, and though many of the reforms were adopted as Vargas had proposed them, decriminalization of abortion for rape victims and consensual sodomy did not become part of the revised penal code.
 Instead, the changes to the portion of the code that dealt with sodomy were amended to provide vague language and penalties that could apply to activists working on behalf of LGBT communities.
 The Center for Constitutional Rights immediately filed a brief, challenging the constitutionality of Article 204, but the law was upheld by the Supreme Court in 1994.

 In 1996, Vargas remarried and moved to Spain.
-She earned her doctorate in Constitutional Law at the Charles III University of Madrid and obtained a master's degree in sexuality and human relations from the Universidad de Alcalá de Henares, studying with Fina Sanz.
+She earned her doctorate in Constitutional Law from the Charles III University of Madrid and obtained a master's degree in sexuality and human relations from the Universidad de Alcalá de Henares, studying with Fina Sanz.
 In 2000, she co-founded the Colectivo Sororidad in Madrid, with Manolita del Arco to spark debate, study, and training among feminists.
 From 2008, she worked as the director of the immigration section for the Federación de Mujeres Progresistas de España (Federation of Progressive Spanish Women) and then did consultant work at Adagio, SLL.